sean-smith/pcluster.cloud/content/02-tutorials/08-custom-domain.md

 ## Test

-1. Navigate to your domain, i.e. `example.com` and authenticate, you should now be connected to ParallelCluster Manager using your own domain.
+1. Navigate to your domain, i.e. `example.com` and authenticate, you should now be connected to ParallelCluster UI using your own domain.